Skip to main content

 Contact our team to find out how we can help you

-Does Commercial Health Insurance Cover Oxycodone Withdrawal Rehab Programs in Tennessee?
+Does Health Insurance Cover Oxycodone Withdrawal Treatment in Tennessee?

-How Much Does an Oxycodone Withdrawal Rehab Treatment Cost With Insurance Coverage in Nashville, Tennessee?
+How Much Does Oxycodone Withdrawal Treatment Cost With Insurance Coverage in Nashville, TN?

 The cost of oxycodone withdrawal rehab treatment with insurance coverage in Nashville, Tennessee, can vary based on the type of program and your specific insurance plan.
 On average, if you are enrolled in an outpatient rehab program, you can expect to pay around $1,698, though insurance may cover a significant portion of this cost.

-For residential rehab, the average cost is approximately $56,600, but insurance coverage can help reduce your financial responsibility.
+For residential rehab for Oxycodone addiction, the average inpatient cost is approximately $56,600, but insurance coverage can help reduce your financial responsibility.
 Freeman Recovery Center works with many insurance providers to help you navigate the costs of treatment.
 To learn more about your insurance coverage and get an estimate for treatment, contact Freeman Recovery Center.

-How Much Does an Oxycodone Withdrawal Treatment Program Cost Without Insurance Coverage in Tennessee?
+How Much Does an Oxycodone Withdrawal Treatment Cost Without Insurance Coverage in Tennessee?

 If you do not have insurance coverage, the cost of an oxycodone withdrawal treatment program in Tennessee can vary.
 On average, outpatient rehab can cost around $1,698.
 The cost of residential rehab can be significantly higher — around $56,600.